about

 And half Northumberland belongs to me;

-And I'd give it all to the fair young lady,
+And I would give it all to that fair young lady,

 Who out of prison would set me free."

-She's brought for him a piece of bread
+She’s sent for him a piece of bread

 Likewise a bottle of the very best wine.